am not sure if this is the best way to contact you or not.

 you wanted to play and then making the videos.
 The theory is that if

-cash for some of the paid content later on.
+cash for some of the paid lessons later on.

 good news is...that model works